1988 Sun Bowl

-The 1988 John Hancock Sun Bowl, part of the 1988 bowl game season, took place on December 24, 1988, at the Sun Bowl Stadium in El Paso, Texas.
+The 1988 John Hancock Sun Bowl, part of the 1988 bowl game season, took place on December 24, 1988, at the Sun Bowl in El Paso, Texas.
 The competing teams were the Alabama Crimson Tide, representing the Southeastern Conference (SEC), and the Army Cadets, competing as a football independent.
 The game put Alabama's air attack against Army's ground attack, and ended with Alabama just edging past Army in the fourth quarter to win the game 29–28.

 Teams

 Alabama

 The 1988 Alabama squad finished the regular season with an 8–3 record and losses against Ole Miss, LSU and Auburn.
 The appearance marked the third for Alabama in the Sun Bowl, and their 41st overall bowl game appearance.